General Civil Litigation

-The Civil Division consists of the General Civil Litigation Unit and the Affirmative Civil Unit.
+The Civil Division consists of the General Litigation Section and the Affirmative Civil Enforcement (ACE) Section.

-The General Civil Litigation Unit represents the United States and its agencies, officers, and employees involved in civil litigation as either plaintiffs or defendants in many types of civil cases, including the following:
+The General Litigation Section represents the United States and its agencies, officers, and employees involved in civil litigation as either plaintiffs or defendants in many types of civil cases, including the following:

 - defense of suits against the United States under the Federal Tort Claims Act